15 Dynamic Similarity

 - Do some research to determine the purpose of a cryogenic wind tunnel for testing scaled models.

 - What is “flutter”?
-Do some research to determine why the potential for flutter can be a severe problem in airframe design.
+Research to determine why the potential for flutter can be a severe problem in airframe design.

 Other Useful Online Resources about Dynamic Similarity